Present Perfect

 We haven't seen her today.

 We use the 'present perfect tense' to talk about an action that happened in the past but still has a consequence in the present.
-This means you can feel the effects on your life even now that the action itself does not exist anymore.
+This means you can see the results even after the action is completed.
 For example:

 I can't pay the cab driver.
 I've lost my purse.